hariom09090/AWS-Modified-Alarm/README.md

 ## Contributing

-If you'd like to contribute to this project or have suggestions for improvements, please feel free to submit a pull request or open an issue on the [GitHub repository](<link-to-your-repository>).
+If you'd like to contribute to this project or have suggestions for improvements, please feel free to submit a pull request or open an issue on the GitHub repository.
+Your input and collaboration are highly valued.

 ## License